conradakunga/Blog/_posts/2022-05-25-beware-mapping-inherited-immutable-classes-using-dapper.md

 }
 ```

-Assume you also have the following class:
+Assume you also have the following class, that inherits from `Person`:

 ```csharp
 public class Student : Person